West Virginia School Choice Roadmap

 West Virginia Traditional Public Schools

-In West Virginia, the state allows each district to set its own open enrollment policies.
-Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
-Open enrollment is an important way that parents have access to a broader variety of public schools; if you would like to participate in open enrollment, contact your school district to learn if this is an option available to you.
+Open enrollment is an important way that parents have access to a broader variety of public schools; if you would like to participate in open enrollment, contact your school district to learn more.

 For a real-world example of open enrollment, check out Wayne County Schools’ transfer application form.
 Find out more about public schools in your state at the West Virginia Department of Education.
+You can also learn more about open enrollment at “Public Schools Without Boundaries: A 50-State Ranking.”

 West Virginia Charter Schools